What Is Hemp Flower? (And The Difference Between Hemp Vs. Weed)

 CBD has gotten a lot of attention for its potential health benefits It can be used for a wide variety of conditions, including muscle relief, nausea, depression, and more.
 Despite all of the fanfare, many do not know where this cannabinoid actually comes from.
 In this article we will explain the plant that CBD is harvested from - hemp.
-We'll cover why hemp, with it's low THC content, is legal- and how hemp and marijuana aren't the same
+We'll cover why hemp, with it's low THC content, is legal- and "What Is Hemp Flower"?

 Hemp-Derived CBD - What Is It?

 With CBD products like tinctures, bath bombs, and even dog treats flooding the market, many do not realize that all of these products come from hemp.
 Any hemp products first start out as a hemp plant.
 The plant contains the cannabinoids or CBD.
 Since the buds of the hemp flower are the starting point for all CBD, let's start with the difference between hemp and marijuana.